SE2-group4/SE1-project/docs/UnitTestReport.md

 **Criteria:**

 <!-- input space -->
- - return value (int), as returned from the method
+ - return value (integer), as returned from the method

 **Predicates:**